ADerycke/Better_Plot/README.md

 https://github.com/ADerycke/Series-Plotter/assets/130437433/d620555c-989c-427b-a564-139f6c200737

 ## Plot data uncertainty and / or error
-If you use "**"Plot from headers"** the excel file can automatically handle the error-bar add.
+If you use **"Plot from headers"** the excel file can automatically handle the error-bar add.
 To do so, you just have to add the data uncertainty/error in the following column with the headers including "±".
-The error can be enter as absolute or relative, if uncertainty/error column don't have any unit, it will be considere at absolut error, otherwise you have to add "%" to the header unit.
+The error can be enter as absolute ("*[unit]*") or relative ("*[%]*"), if uncertainty/error column don't have any unit, it will be considere at absolut error, otherwise you have to add "%" to the header unit.

 ![image](https://github.com/ADerycke/Series-Plotter/assets/130437433/5c0453ab-b71b-4dec-a8ee-40c4cf308d8f)